George Braxton Sr.: Personal life

-By 1702, Braxton had marreid Elizabeth Pallin, daughter of planter Thomas Paullin.
+By 1702, Braxton had married Elizabeth Pallin, daughter of planter Thomas Paullin.
 Both husband and wife signed the loyalty assurance of 1702 to the dying king.
 They had a son, George Braxton Jr. (who was attending the College of William and Mary by 1720) and daughters Hannah and Elizabeth who reached adulthood.
 Hannah married Philemon Bird and after his death Thomas Price of nearby Middlesex County.
 Elizabeth married Col. Humphrey Brooke of King William County, whose surveyor brother Robert Brooke accompanied the Knights of the Golden Horseshoe on their western excursion to the Blue Ridge Mountains.
 Their son George Brooke would become Treasurer of Virginia.

 Death and legacy

-Braxton died on July 1, 1748 and was probably buried at his Newington plantation.
+Braxton died on July 1, 1748, and was probably buried at his Newington plantation.
 A memorial plaque at Mattaponi Church (which in his day was the Lower Church of St. Stephen's parish and rebuilt in 1730-1734) honors his service.

 Although his son George Braxton Jr. was his principal heir, when his grandson George Braxton III died in 1761, most of the family properties (by then subject to significant debts) were inherited by Carter Braxton.